Kashmiri Hindu Pandit Weddings: Customs, rituals and preparations

 Ruksati

-After the feast is served, the time finally comes when the bride bids farewell to her family and leaves for her Waeriv (in-laws).
+After the feast is served, the bride finally bids farewell to her family and leaves for her Waeriv (in-laws).

 Kadal-e-taar

 This is a fun ritual on the groom’s side.
-After Ruksati, when the groom is on his way to take her bride home, the friends of the groom block the way and stop the vehicle.
-They do not let them pass until they receive money that is Kadal-e-taar from the groom.
+After Ruksati, when the groom is on his way to take her bride home, his friends block the way and stop the vehicle.
+They do not let them pass until they receive money from the groom, Kadal-e-taar.

 Muhar Tullun

-After the couple reaches their house, the bride is happily welcomed by her mother-in-law.
+After the couple reaches their house, her mother-in-law happily welcomes the bride.
 In the honour of the bride, a goat is slaughtered.
-The mother lifts the Muhar Tullun (veil) of the bride and blesses her.
-The relatives gathered offer gifts to her and traditional wedding songs are sung by the crowd to welcome her.
+The mother lifts the bride’s Muhar Tullun (veil) and blesses her.
+The relatives gathered offer gifts to her and the crowd sings traditional wedding songs to welcome her.

 Walima